safa-eltgani/STAT628YELPBB/README.md

 This folder contains the cluster code and a csv showing the important features.

 ### Sentiment Analysis
-This folder contains the code for the NLP sentiment Analysis
+This folder contains the code for the NLP sentiment Analysis.

 ### Presentation and Summary
 This folder contains the powerpoint presentation and executive summary.